Victoria and Esquimalt Police Board

 - Establish an independent police department and appoint the chief constable and other constables and employees;

-- Direct and oversee the Department to ensure the enforcement of municipal bylaws, criminal laws and the laws of British Columbia, the maintenance of law and order; and the prevention of crime;
+- Direct and oversee the department to ensure the enforcement of municipal bylaws, criminal laws and the laws of British Columbia, the maintenance of law and order; and the prevention of crime;

 - Carry out other requirements as specified in the Act and other relevant legislation; and